 Number of Fellowship

-Every year, the Program honors 14 talented African women (12 for doc & 2 for Postdoc) for the quality of their research and encourages them to pursue a brilliant career in science in any Sub-Saharan African country.
+Every year, the Program honors 14 talented African women (12 for doc & 2 for Postdoc) for the quality of their research.
+It encourages them to pursue a brilliant career in science in any Sub-Saharan African country.

 Applicants must meet the following general criteria:

-- Candidates must be no more than 40 years old by the end of the application period for- Ph.D. and not more than 45 years for Post-doctoral.
+• Candidates must be no more than 40 years old by the end of the application period for- a Ph.D. and not more than 45 years for a Post-doctoral.

 Selection Criteria: The selection criteria of the candidate by the jury are the following:

-- The ability of the candidate to communicate and promote sciences to a younger audience and to encourage young African female scientists.
+• The candidate’s ability to communicate and promote sciences to a younger audience and encourage young African female scientists.

-Applications can be only made through the online platform www.fwis.fr by the candidates themselves.
+Applications can only be made through the online platform www.fwis.fr by the candidates.
 An application is considered complete only if it includes all documents below:

 Incomplete files or received after the deadline for application, as well as candidatures that do not meet the requirements mentioned above, will not be taken into consideration.